 In 2020, the ACFE issued the Report to the Nations: 2020 Global Study on Occupational Fraud and Abuse.
 It examined more than 2,500 cases of fraud in the workplace to understand perpetrators and behavioral red flags.
 Here's what they found:

-- More than 70% of embezzlers are men.
+- More than 70% of embezzlers are men

-- More than half are between the ages of 31- to 45-years old.
+- More than half are between the ages of 31- to 45-years old

-- Most have never previously been charged with a criminal offense.
+- Most have never previously been charged with a criminal offense

-- They are more likely to be employed in operations, accounting, sales, or upper management.
+- They are more likely to be employed in operations, accounting, sales, or upper management

 - The amount of money lost is related to the position the perpetrator holds in the company.
 The median loss caused by embezzling executives was $600,000.
 The median loss from criminal managers was $150,000, and the median loss from lower-level employees was only $60,000.

 There are other common traits among white-collar embezzlers that reveal likely motives for the crime.
 The most notable red flag of embezzlement, according to ACFE, is that the perpetrators are living beyond their means (42%).
-Other warning signs include suffering from financial difficulties (26%) or going through a divorce or other family problems (over 10%).
+Other warning signs include suffering from financial difficulties (26%) and going through a divorce or other family problems (over 10%).

-Embezzlement As a Federal Crime
+Embezzlement as a Federal Crime

 Embezzlement can also take place at all levels of government, from local school boards to massive government agencies.
 Several federal statutes prohibit embezzling public funds and misappropriating federal government property.